All Episodes

 Telephone number 800-282-2882.

-Uh but I'm not sure that that's uh that that's accurate.
+But I'm not sure that that's accurate.

-He's gonna go to the memorial service.
+He's going to go to the memorial service.

-Yeah, here to go grab number four.
+Yeah, here to go.

-Last night, world news, ABC's World News tonight, Jake Tapper interviewed the president.
+Last night, World News, ABC's World News tonight, Jake Tapper interviewed the president.

 We are going to complete this investigation, and we are going to take whatever steps are necessary to make sure that something like this doesn't happen again.

-Yeah, so he's not going to comment on it until all the facts are in, until all of the uh the investigation is completely inappropriate for the uh president of well, what's he gonna say at the memorial today?
+Yeah, so he's not going to comment on it until all the facts are in, until all of the investigation is completely inappropriate for the president to come.

-Next bite he refuses to call it terrorism.
+Next bite, he refuses to call it terrorism.

 Jake Tapper says, philosophically, what separates an act of violence from an act of terrorism?

-In a country of 300 million people, uh there are going to be acts of violence that are inexplicable, even within the extraordinary military that we have.
+In a country of 300 million people, there are going to be acts of violence that are inexplicable, even within the extraordinary military that we have.

-Uh and I think everybody understands how outstanding the young men and women in uniform are under the most severe stress.
+And I think everybody understands how outstanding the young men and women in uniform are under the most severe stress.

 Well, maybe so, but that's not one of them.

-This is not this guy didn't crack.
+This guy didn't crack.

 This guy has a history of being seen on the path to blowing up.